laravel/docs/billing.md

         //
     }

-To determine if the user has cancelled their subscription and is no longer within their "grace period", you may use the `ended` method:
+To determine if the user has cancelled their subscription and is no longer within their "grace period," you may use the `ended` method:

     if ($user->subscription('main')->ended()) {
         //